Matherunner/hldoc/source/weapons.rst

 ================== ============
 First              :math:`D`
 Second             :math:`\le D \cos\phi`
-Third              :math:`D (1 - \cos\phi)`
+Third              :math:`D \left(1 - \cos\phi\right)`
 ================== ============

 The total damage inflicted onto the non-GR entity is simply the sum of all damages, which has a maximum of :math:`2D`, or twice the damage.
-Notice how the total damage is independent of the angle of incident :math:`\phi`.
-The only reason that causes the total damage to be less than :math:`2D` is the non-GR entity located at a distance away from the point of reflection.
-Never the less, even if we ignore the radius damage, the total damage inflicted onto the entity is still greater than the damage of a normal beam alone.
+Notice that the maximum possible damage is independent of the angle of incident :math:`\phi`.
+One way that could lower the total damage from the maximum of :math:`2D` is for the non-GR entity to be located at a distance away from the point of reflection.
+Nevertheless, even ignoring the radius damage, the total damage inflicted onto the entity is still greater than the damage of one normal beam alone.

 .. _entity punch: